lulu-2021/blog/source/2014-09-09-jenkinstobuildruby.html.markdown

 		Run the build in a RVM-managed environment (simple add your ruby/gemset here!)

-The example below has sensitive bits overwritten with ##..
+The shell script below is the meat of the build (sensitive bits overwritten with ##..)

 	#!/bin/bash -x